kaistAI/KtrlF/README.md

 # Ktrl+F Dataset Construction Pipeline

-In the absence of suitable benchmarks for evaluating the KTRL+F, we introduce a data construction pipeline that aims to collect sets of key components for KTRL+F: input document, query, corresponding targets, and external knowledge.
+In the absence of suitable benchmarks for evaluating the KTRL+F, we introduce a data construction pipeline that aims to collect sets of key components for KTRL+F: _input document_, _query_, _corresponding targets_, and _external knowledge_.
 We employ a pipeline to generate an evaluation set for KTRL+F and subsequently assess its quality through human verification.
+Full pipeline codes are under [ktrlf_dataset_pipeline](ktrlf_dataset_pipeline).

 Dataset will be uploaded soon.